syncfusion-content/xamarin-docs/Xamarin/SfCarousel/datasource.md

 ---
 layout : post
-title : Data source in Syncfusion Carousel control in Xamarin.Forms. description : Learn how to set the Data source in Carousel for Xamarin.Forms. platform : Xamarin control : Carousel documentation : ug
+title : Data source in Syncfusion Carousel control in Xamarin.Forms. description : Learn how to populate the items in Carousel for Xamarin.Forms. platform : Xamarin control : Carousel documentation : ug
 ---

+# Populating Items

+## DataSource

-SfCarousel items can be populated with a collection of business objects.
-For example, a user may want to create a SfCarousel control which will display a list of images.
+SfCarousel items can be populated with a collection of image datas using `DataSource` property.

 {% highlight C# %}